Let's talk about logos

 We live permanently interacting with pictograms without realizing it, and these greatly simplify our daily life.

-That is why when someone tells you that graphic design is not important or that it is only a "decorative" discipline, ask them what that person would do if they are in an airport in Dubai or Tokyo without the presence of those "drawings" that they so despise.
+That is why when someone tells you that graphic design is not important or that it is only a «decorative» discipline, ask them what they would do if they were in an airport in Dubai or Tokyo without the presence of those «cartoons» that they despise so much.